AdobeDocs/experience-manager-65.it-IT/help/assets/config-dynamic.md

 ## Replica dei predefiniti per visualizzatori {#replicating-viewer-presets}

 Per distribuire *una risorsa con un predefinito per visualizzatori, dovete replicare/pubblicare* il predefinito per visualizzatori.
-Per ottenere l’URL o il codice da incorporare di una risorsa, tutti i predefiniti per visualizzatori devono essere attivati *e replicati* .
+(All viewer presets must be activated *and* replicated to obtain the URL or embed code for an asset.
 Per ulteriori informazioni, consultate Predefiniti [per visualizzatori di](/help/assets/managing-viewer-presets.md#publishing-viewer-presets) pubblicazione.

 >[!NOTE]
-Per impostazione predefinita, il sistema mostra diverse rappresentazioni quando selezionate **[!UICONTROL Rappresentazioni]** e diversi predefiniti per visualizzatori quando selezionate **[!UICONTROL Visualizzatori]** nella visualizzazione Dettagli della risorsa.
-Potete aumentare o diminuire il numero visualizzato.
-Consultate [Aumentare il numero di predefiniti per immagini da visualizzare](/help/assets/managing-image-presets.md#increasingthenumberofimagepresetsthatdisplay) o [Aumentare il numero di predefiniti per visualizzatori da visualizzare](/help/assets/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).
+By default, the system shows a variety of renditions when you select **[!UICONTROL Renditions]** and a variety of viewer presets when you select **[!UICONTROL Viewers]** in the asset&#39;s detail view. È possibile aumentare o diminuire il numero visualizzato.
+See [Increasing the number of image presets that display](/help/assets/managing-image-presets.md#increasingthenumberofimagepresetsthatdisplay) or [Increasing the number of viewer presets that display](/help/assets/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).

 ## Filtrare le risorse per la replica {#filtering-assets-for-replication}